MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/README.md

 ## Support

 - Please use github issue tracker for questions. [**issues**](https://github.com/MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/issues)
-- Note: *Upgrading to version dev will necessitate recreating the analysis environment.
-If you downloaded the previous dev version, you only need to manually install the python package **pyahocorasick** and update **dnbc4dev***.
+- Note: *Updated the environment from version 2.1.0 to the new version 2.1.1 without the need for a fresh installation, you only need to manually install the python package **pyahocorasick** and update **dnbc4tools***.
-- Note: *Upgrading to version dev requires rebuilding the scRNA reference database.
-For more details, please refer to the quick start guide.If you have processed the database according to the dev version or 2.1.0 version, you do not need to re-modify.*
+- Note: *Upgrading to version 2.1.\* requires rebuilding the scRNA reference database.
+For more details, please refer to the quick start guide.*